leewtai/Data_mine_us_county/README.md

-# Clusting the US Counties Household Counts
+# Clustering the US Counties Household Counts

 This is homework 5 for Applied Machine Learning (Spring 2025) at Columbia University.